Kenichi Sawai: Background

 Kenichi Sawai was born in 1903 at the Fukuoka prefecture.
 He studied martial arts from an early age and acquired fifth-dan grade in judo under Sanpo Toku fourth-dan in kendo, and fourth-dan in Iaido.

 In 1931, he moved to Manchuria (China).
 In Beijing, he met and witnessed Wang Xiangzhai, the founder of Yiquan.
 He made several attempts to defeat Wang, including one where he fought with a shinai whilst Wang used only a stick.
 However, Kenich was soundly defeated each time.
 Kenichi subsequently pleaded for a week to be taught Yiquan by Wang.

 Initially, Wang had principle of not accepting foreign students, but saw Sawai's enthusiasm as earnest and took him as his pupil.
 However, virtually all of his training was provided by Wang's student, Yao Zongxun.

 After Japan's defeat during World War II, Sawai was contemplating about committing suicide with his family, but on that day Wang Xiangzhai visited Sawai's home and managed to talk Sawai out of the suicide attempt.
 Instead, Wang wanted Sawai to leave to Japan and spread the essence of Yiquan to its people.

+Taikiken

 Kenichi subsequently returned to Japan in 1947.
 Since Yiquan was a foreign style, Sawai had to rename the style in order to spread it to native Japanese people.
-Initially, the style was to be called Taiseiken, but with permission from Wang Xiangzhai, he added a single letter "ki", and founded Taiki Seiseikenpo (Taikiken).
+Initially, the style was to be called Taiseiken, but with permission from Wang Xiangzhai, he added a single letter "ki", and founded Taiki Seiseikenpo, also known as Taikiken.
 Subsequently, he started practising with a few disciples at Meiji Shrine.
 Following the Taoist teachings of his teacher, he practiced in nature and did not have a permanent dojo.